-"Transforming India through Make in India, Skill India and Digital India" is prepared by PHD Chamber of Commerce and Industry to provide a holistic overview of the transformed Indian economy under the tutelage of flagship schemes such as Make in India, Skill India and Digital India.
+"Economy on the eve of Budget 2017-18" is prepared by PHD Chamber of Commerce and Industry to provide a holistic overview of the transformed Indian economy during 2016-17.

 It may be noted that this book is for guidance and information purposes only.
 Though due care has been taken to ensure accuracy of information to the best of the PHD Chamber's knowledge and belief, it is strongly recommended that readers should seek specific professional advice before taking any decisions.